 Ralph Bourchier 1531 - 1598

 The Bourchier family ownership of Beningbrough lasted for well over 200 years and it began with Ralph Bourchier.
-Ralph was the illegitimate son of John Bourchier, one of the Knights who attended Henry VIII at the Field of Cloth of Gold in 1520.
+Ralph was the grandson of John Bourchier, one of the Knights who attended Henry VIII at the Field of Cloth of Gold in 1520.
 Ralph inherited the estate from an uncle in 1556.
 He later moved to Beningbrough and built an Elizabethan Hall on the land.
 He was High Sheriff in Yorkshire in 1580, knighted in 1584 and an MP for the county in 1589.

 John Bourchier 1684 - 1736